open-logic/open-logic/doc/intf/olo_intf_spi_slave.md

 * One clock cycle for the edge detection
 * One clock cycle for setting *Spi_Miso*

+#### Achieving High SCLK Frequencies

+*Spi_Sclk* frequencies above 1/10 of the *Clk* frequencies is possible with some special considerations, which violate the normal AXI4-Stream handshaking.

+For *Spi_Sclk* frequencies between 1/8 and 1/10 of the *Clk* frequency, ensure that *Tx_Valid* goes high not more than two clock cycles after *Tx_Ready* is asserted.
+This limitation applies even if *Tx_Ready* stays high for longer.

+For *Spi_Sclk* frequencies between 1/6 and 1/8 of the *Clk* frequency, ensure that *Tx_Valid* goes high not more than one clock cycle after *Tx_Ready* is asserted.
+This limitation applies even if *Tx_Ready* stays high for longer.

+For high *Spi_Sclk* frequencies, the *Spi_Miso* line is timing critical regarding routing.

 ### Protocol Examples

 This section provides different possible SPI protocol definitions for an SPI register access with 10-bit register address and 8-bit register data.
 The aim is the sowcase the effect of different configuration options.